LuanRT/YouTube.js/README.md

   const search = await youtube.search('Looking for life on Mars - documentary');
   const stream = youtube.download(search.videos[0].id, {
     format: 'mp4', // Optional, ignored when type is set to audio and defaults to mp4, and I recommend to leave it as it is
-    quality: '360p', // if a video doesn't have a specific quality it'll fall back to 360p, this is ignored when type is set to audio
+    quality: '360p', // if a video doesn't have a specific quality it'll fall back to 360p, also ignored when type is set to audio
     type: 'videoandaudio' // can be “video”, “audio” and “videoandaudio” });